Top 10 attractions in Reims

 An unknown splendor

-The old Saint-Remi abbey, also listed as a UNESCO World Heritage Site, is composed of 2 sites to visit: the basilica and the historical museum.
+The former Abbey of Saint-Remi, also a UNESCO World Heritage site, comprises 2 visitor attractions: the basilica and the historical museum.
 Both are worth a visit, about 20 minutes walk from the cathedral.
 Several bus lines also allow you to get there in less than 5 minutes.

 The basilica is sumptuous.
 Its interior, mixing Gothic and Romanesque styles, is full of spirituality.